cmoaciopm/JavaTest/README.md

 Use **gradle -PmainClass=App execute** to run class App

-Use **gradle -PmainClass=net.cmoaciopm.java.other.ProducerConsumer** to run class net.cmoaciopm.java.other.ProducerConsumer
+Use **gradle -PmainClass=net.cmoaciopm.java.other.ProducerConsumer execute** to run class net.cmoaciopm.java.other.ProducerConsumer